Outbound Nodes

 | Remote Host Key | The name of the Public Key used to validate the internal server identity. | Must reference an already-created Public Key. | Yes |

-| Client Version | The version identification string that is announced during the SSH public handshake. | Default value: SSH-2.0-USP. | Yes |
+| SSH Software Version Identifier | The version identification string that is announced during the SSH public handshake. | Default value: SSH-2.0-USP. | Yes |

 | Key Exchange Algorithms | The allowed key exchange algorithms.
 Options (multi-select):